wxsms/bilibili-video2mp3/README.md

 # bilibili-video2mp3

-A tool to download all videos and convert to mp3 inside a video set of bilibili.
+A tool to download all videos and convert to mp3 inside a video set of bilibili (also works for single video, of course).

 You will need node.js installed and ffmpeg in system path first.